Live a life of passion, purpose and strength, without burning out.

 If we vibe, then we can work together for a flat rate of $500 per month.

-I occasionally offer slots on a “pay what you can” basis to people who are incredibly motivated and have a legitimate financial hardship.
+For every 3 paying clients, I offer one coaching slot on a “pay what you can” basis to people who are incredibly motivated and have a legitimate financial hardship.
 There is no complex application process or hoops to jump through; all that you have to do is ask.
-This rate is based on my pure love for one on one coaching and desire to work with people who are passionate and motivated to do the work.